Omni-Tooling/FocusCuts-Site/privacy-policy.md

 - /policy
 - /data
 - /security
+- /gdpr
+- /dsgvo
 ---

-Effective April 22, 2022
+Effective May 30, 2022

 **Privacy Policy**

 Snailed It Development Ltd (“FocusCuts”, "Snailed It", “we”, or “us”) recognizes the importance of privacy.
 We want you to feel confident using our services, and this privacy policy (“Policy”) is to help you understand and describe how we collect, use, and disclose information that we obtain about users of our software, websites, services, plug-ins or other Downloadable Tools (all of which we refer to as the “Platform”).

 FocusCuts collects data on your device, and this is stored on your device.
 This information is not transmitted to, and cannot be accessed by us or any 3rd parties.